Killing Fey Filled Regrets

 “Stay out of the way, and try not to die.”

-I looked at him and said, “Thanks Alleck.
+“Thanks, Alleck.
 I guess you are a B+ student.”

 “In my long experience of frequent betrayal, if they expected you to fight monsters this far above your grade, they won’t let you graduate.”
+I spat on the Scrat, its body fading away into ash and flickering light.
+His exuberance was quickly muted.

 “That sounds awesome, Paul.”